sw523ss/is601-miniproject1/commandline.md

 The VI editor is the most popular and classic text editor in the Linux family.
 Below, are some reasons which make it a widely used editor –

--   It is available in almost all Linux Distributions
+-   It is available in almost all Linux Distributions.
--   It works the same across different platforms and Distributions
--   It is user-friendly.
-Hence, millions of Linux users love it and use it for their editing needs
+-   It is user-friendly and many use it for their editing needs.

 Vi usage example: